 |Allowance for doubtful accounts or allowance for uncollectible accounts is an estimation of the AR that a business expects to go unpaid.
 It is deducted from the total AR of a company even before a customer defaults.
 So, it is not necessarily the exact bad debt a company will incur.
 Sometimes the collections team might do an excellent job, and bad debt will be much lower, while at other times, it could be a lot higher.||Most B2B businesses operate by extending trade credit to their customers for a fixed time period.
 Customers who don’t pay on time are categorized as doubtful accounts.
 Among these doubtful accounts, some make the payment after multiple follow-ups, and some do not pay at all.
 So, bad debt expense is the AR that a business fails to recover from such accounts.|

 Being proactive with your e-invoicing and collections process is the easiest way to reduce the number of doubtful or delinquent accounts.
 A reliable AR automation solution can help you achieve better cash flow, lower bad debt, and improve profits by analyzing customer behavior, risk, and past data.

 HighRadius offers RadiusOne AR Suite for mid-market businesses and autonomous AR solutions for large enterprises.
 It can help your business reduce bad debt by prioritizing collections from high-risk customers, automating dunning processes, and providing real-time data and analytics.
-It also cuts down the invoicing costs and reduces payment friction and DSO to eventually lower your allowance for doubtful accounts and bad debt expense.
+It also cuts down the invoicing costs, and reduces payment friction and DSO to eventually lower your allowance for doubtful accounts and bad debt expense.